STORMWATER MANAGEMENT IN MILWAUKEE

 Through guidance outlined in the City's new Green Streets Stormwater Management Plan, as streets are scheduled to repaired or replaced the City is systematically evaluating opportunities to install new green infrastructure assets - assets like bioretention basins in street medians and tree trenches near sidewalks.
 The Green Street Stormwater Management Plan was funded by the WI Coastal Management Program and the National Oceanic and Atmospheric Administration.

-NEW!
 Green Infrastructure GIS Tool The City of Milwaukee's Green Infrastructure GIS planning tool is now publicly available at .
 This tool is available to storm water professionals and students engaged in community planning.
 Through open data sharing, the goal is to facilitate the advancement of green infrastructure planning in the City of Milwaukee, and ultimately, make the City more sustainable and resilient.

 KEYS TO IMPROVING WATER QUALITY

 - Reducing Non-Point Source Pollution that occurs when stormwater or melting snow picks up pollutants and delivers them to our rivers and lakes.
 These pollutants include grease and oil from cars, salt, excessive fertilizers and herbicides, and bacteria from animal waste.
 Controlling non-point source pollution requires a community effort because the pollutants come from many sources.

 - Reducing Sewer Overflows.
 Sewer overflows occur when when more stormwater enters the sewer system than the system can handle.
 Reducing the amount of stormwater flow into the sewer system can reduce the risk of these overflows.
 This can be done by increasing green space or through downspout disconnection in the combined sewer area.
 This area extends from the lakefront to the east, 43rd Street to the west, Capital Drive to the north, and Oklahoma Avenue to the south.